 This line is calculated by taking the highest high, adding it to the lowest low over the past 52 periods, and dividing it by two.
 Similarly to Senkou (Leading) Span A, this calculation is done for the 26 periods ahead.

 (52-period high + 52-period low)/2

 Senkou (Leading) Span B forms the other edge of the Cloud on a price chart for a given asset.
 Together with Senkou (Leading) Span A, the Cloud helps to identify support and resistance areas for future trades.

 It’s based solely on the price action of the asset over the last 52 candles, depending on the time period used in the chart.
 For example, if you’re using a daily chart, then you’ll be considering the last 52 days.
 Alternatively, if you’re using the one-hour chart, you’ll need to consider the price action over the last 52 trading hours.

 This line is calculated by plotting 26 days back, hence the name “lagging” indicator.
 The previous 26-period closing prices are drawn on the latest 26 trading periods.
 It is simply used to indicate any possible support and resistance areas on the chart.
 Some traders prefer not to use the Chikou Span since it is based on historical data.

 However, it can come in handy in tracking the prevailing market trend in relation to current price momentum.
 It can therefore be a viable measure of market sentiment.

 Now that you have an idea of the lines and areas that make up the Ichimoku Cloud let’s look at what the signals mean in trading.
 Here’s what to keep in mind after plotting Ichimoku on the chart of the asset you’re trading:

-One key tactic is to look for thinner Cloud formations on the chart as they usually offer a glimpse into an approaching reversal.
+One key strategy is to look for thinner Cloud formations on the chart as they usually offer a glimpse into an approaching reversal.
 The good news is that since you plot the Cloud 26 periods ahead, you typically have plenty of time to spot the reversal window.
 As you may know, spotting and timing a reversal is one of the hardest things to do when trading.
 This is when the Ichimoku Cloud comes in handy.